vasusingla/vasusingla.github.io/_pages/about.md

 - [Low Curvature Activations Reduce Overfitting in Adversarial Training](https://arxiv.org/abs/2102.07861) was accepted to ICCV 2021!
 - Started summer internship at Apple.
 - [Low Curvature Activations Reduce Overfitting in Adversarial Training](https://arxiv.org/abs/2102.07861) (short-version) was accepted to [ICLR 2021 Security and Safety in Machine Learning Systems](https://aisecure-workshop.github.io/aml-iclr2021/) and recieved travel award!
-- [Shift Invariance Can Reduce Adversarial Robustness](https://arxiv.org/abs/2103.02695) (short-version) was accepted to [ICLR 2021 Security and Safety in Machine Learning Systems](https://aisecure-workshop.github.io/aml-iclr2021/)!
-- Excited for the summer research internship offer at Apple starting June 2021!
-- Accepted into Ph.D program at [University of Maryland](https://www.cs.umd.edu/) with Chair's Fellowship!